runcon

 Note that only carefully-chosen contexts are likely to successfully run.

-With neither CONTEXT nor COMMAND are specified, then this prints the current security context.
+If neither CONTEXT nor COMMAND is specified, the current security context is printed.

 Examples